Master of Arts in Counseling Psychology Program - Holistic

 - Articulate theoretical comprehension and apply critical thinking.

-- Exhibit holistic self-awareness.
+- Exhibit holistic self-awareness and embodied professionalism.

 Students must complete a minimum of 91-92 units to receive the Master of Arts in Counseling Psychology degree.
 Details for each specialization is provided under "Related Downloads" on the right sidebar.